avabellaw/my-recipe/readme.md

 I deployed to Heroku using the following steps:

-1. Create a production branch based of "main".
-The main branch will be merged into this branch in order to deploy to production.
+1. Create a production branch based on "main".
+The main branch will be merged into this branch to deploy to production.
 2. On the production branch, run "pip3 freeze --local > requirements.txt" to create the requirements file.
-3. On the production branch, add a utf-8 encoded file, named "Procfile" with no extenstion.
+3. On the production branch, add a UTF-8 encoded file, named "Procfile" with no extension.
     * Enter "web: python run.py" into the Procfile
 4. On Heroku, add a new project.
 5. Within the new project, go to the "Deploy" tab.
 6. Choose "GitHub" and connect the repo containing the project.
 Set the branch to "production".
-7. Add all the enviroment variables.
+7. Add all the environment variables.
     * IP
     * PORT
     * SECRET_KEY